 Medicare Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. provides coverage to U.S. citizens age 65 and older for inpatient stays in hospitals and similar medical facilities.
+Medicare Part A is part of Original Medicare. provides coverage to U.S. citizens age 65 and older for inpatient stays in hospitals and similar medical facilities.

 Part A covers Inpatient surgeries and lab tests, as well as drugs related to the inpatient stay.

-Even for Medicare-approved stays, Medicare Part A doesn’t cover doctors’ services; Part B of Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Even for Medicare-approved stays, Medicare Part A doesn’t cover doctors’ services; Part B of Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). or other medical insurance may provide coverage.

 Medicare generally defines a hospital stay that qualifies for Part A coverage as “2 or more nights of medically necessary hospital care.”